AnteCRC is a genetic test that assesses a person’s risk of developing colorectal cancer using the polygenic risk score (PRS) methodology.

 - If you have a high-risk mutation in a single gene predisposed to colorectal cancer (e.g. APC, KRAS, TP53, MLH1, MSH2, MSH6, PMS2, STK11, MUTYH).

 What is needed for AnteCRC testing?

-AnteCRC testing requires the patient’s DNA, which is collected and isolated from the buccal swab sample (cells inside the cheek are collected with a special cotton swab).
+AnteCRC testing requires your DNA, which is collected and isolated from the buccal swab sample (cells inside the cheek are collected with a special cotton swab).

 How long does it take to get AnteCRC test results?